Megazone 23: Alternative versions

+Releases

+The first part was released on the VHS, Betamax, Laserdisc and VHD formats in 1985.

-The Japanese "International Edition" of Part 2 has an English-language voice cast that Carl Macek had orchestrated.
-The consequent adaptation rewrote Shogo as "Johnny Winters" and Yui as "Sue."
+Megazone Part II International was released on laserdisc in Japan, which included an English-language voice cast that Carl Macek had orchestrated.
+The consequent adaptation rewrote Shogo as "Johnny Winters" and Yui as "Sue".
 This creates a continuity error, as the name that appears on her bike helmet remains unchanged.
 The International Edition also added a narration to the exclusive alternate footage from Robotech: The Movie; the retooled scene became an introduction to Part 2.

-Releases

-The first part was released on the VHS, Betamax, Laserdisc and VHD formats in 1985.

-Megazone Part II International was released on laserdisc in Japan.
 It was not included in the out-of-print DVD Box Set, but was available as a bonus item to those who purchased all three installments individually.
-It was also released as a Region 2 DVD bundled with the Limited Edition of the PS3 game Megazone 23: Aoi Garland.
-Streamline Pictures released a straight-dubbed version of Part 1 in 1994.
-Streamline Pictures released an unedited dubbed version of Part 1 to VHS in 1995, which was released to DVD in 1998 by Image Entertainment.
-Streamline also planned on releasing the other two parts, but were unable due to a dispute with their distributor Orion Pictures.
-Manga Entertainment also released a dubbed version of Part 3 in the United Kingdom.
+The International Edition was also released as a Region 2 DVD bundled with the Limited Edition of the PS3 game Megazone 23: Aoi Garland.

+Macek's Streamline Pictures produced and released an unedited dubbed version of Part 1 to VHS in 1995, which was released to DVD in 1998 by Image Entertainment.
+Streamline also planned on releasing the other two parts, but was unable due to a dispute with distributor Orion Pictures.
+Manga Entertainment released a dubbed version of Part 3 in the United Kingdom.

 In 2004, ADV Films released each installment of the series with a newly produced English dub and the original Japanese language track.
 The 2004 editions also contained extensive liner notes on the development of Megazone 23.
 ADV released a complete collection in 2007.
-With the closure of ADV in 2009, the series is now out-of-print in the US.
+With the closure of ADV in 2009, the series was out-of-print in the US.
 Megazone 23 was remastered onto Blu-ray in Japan, and released on November 27, 2015.

 AnimEigo launched a Kickstarter campaign for the release of the series in August 2019, similar to Bubblegum Crisis one before, and released the Megazone 23 Omega Edition Blu-ray Box in March 2021.
-It includes Megazone Part II International.
+It includes the International Edition, Streamline, and ADV English dubs, with only the Manga English dub omitted.